Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Experiments

 \section{Experiments}

-In this section, we evaluate our \dpclip\ on image classification and visual question answering tasks.
-We first introduce the training details in Section \ref{sec.setup}, then we provide a detailed experimental analysis on our method in Section \ref{sec.classification} and Section \ref{sec.vqa}.
-Our code is available at \url{https://github.com/dpclip/dpclip.git}.
+In this section, we evaluate our \dpclip\ on image classification and image captioning tasks, and we defer the Visual Question Answering (VQA) task to Appendix \ref{sec:VQA}.
+We first introduce the training details in Section \ref{sec.setup}, then we provide detailed experimental results in Section \ref{sec.classification} and Section \ref{sec:imgcap}.
+Our code is available in the supplementary materials.